 7 An anonymous referee and Peter Lewis have both suggested to us that there may not really be any functioning retrocausal mechanism in TSVF and thus that TSVF is not necessarily dynamical as opposed to adynamical.
 True, TSVF has these two vectors that evolve forward and backward in time, but it is unclear how DFBV characterizes them ontologically or thinks of them, they could be construed as simply a kind of heuristic device.
 Thus, what is real in TSVF is the discontinuous photon trajectory where the two vectors overlap.
 That is, you could construe DFBV and us as proposing alternative methods of constructing one and the same thing, an adynamical global constraint (AGC).
 On this construal of TSVF, the only thing we know without further elaboration from DFBV is that whatever is represented by the regions of overlap of the two waves is what they call a "photon."
 We agree with both commenters that the formalism of TSVF is open to this interpretation and that it is unclear what the intended ontological story is.
 For this paper we assumed a dynamical interpretation of TSVF for the purposes of contrast with RBW.
 We will say however that RBW is formally and conceptually robustly adynamical and is not merely a heuristic device.
 In short, TSVF is dynamical as we defined it because TSVF adds a new dynamical mechanism to the block universe whereas we do not - we use an AGC that requires no new dynamics, heuristic or otherwise.
-In any case one does not need both a new dynamical mechanism and an AGC, and in the paper we argue why the latter ought to be fundamental.
-If TSVF is read as an AGC then presumably DFVB agree.
+In any case one does not need

-space-time, once and for all, and the world-line represents, all at once, the complete life history of the particle.
+There is no dynamics within space-time itself: nothing ever moves therein; nothing happens; nothing changes.
+In particular, one does not think of particles as moving through space-time, or as following along their world-lines.
+Rather, particles are just in space-time, once and for all, and the world-line represents, all at once, the complete life history of the particle.